 A Rig Booklet is a Manual, to be approved by Tasneef, which is to contain sufficient information to enable the Master and the crew to operate the yacht in compliance with applicable requirements.

-The formate of the Rig Booklet and the information included vary depending on the certification scheme (Silver, Gold, Platinum).
+The format of the Rig Booklet and the information included vary depending on the certification scheme (RIG, RIG gold, RIG platinum).